ipfs/ipfs-blog/src/_blog/understanding-the-three-fundamental-principles-of-how-ipfs-works.md

 To a very large extent, centralized web is driven by a data economy - the utilization of the content created by users and using it against these users.

-Centralized web thus leads to the absolute control of information, how we see information and exploitation via the taking of advantage of how we now perceive things.
+A centralized web thus leads to the absolute control of information, how we see information and exploitation via the taking of advantage of how we now perceive things.

 ## How does IPFS works?
 A look at the underlying concepts